 Stroll Through the Ages

 Take a stroll straight through the history and heritage of West Virginia.
-Spend three days exploring the early frontier, walk the same paths as Civil War soldiers and learning more about West Virginia’s history.
+Spend three days exploring the early frontier, walking the same paths as Civil War soldiers, and learning more about West Virginia’s history.

 The Early Frontier (Fairmont)

 Experience real frontier life, hands-on.
-Gather together with fellow pioneers, behind the timber gates of Prickett’s Fort to escape the threat of Native American attacks.
-Meet Colonial characters, and they’ll share their stories, and teach you about traditional crafting, from wool spinning to blacksmithing.
+Gather together with fellow pioneers behind Prickett's Fort's timber gates to escape the threat of Native American attacks.
+Meet Colonial characters, and they'll share their stories and teach you about traditional crafting, from wool spinning to blacksmithing.

-Just a short stroll from the Colonial fort, and built by the great grandson of the Captain the original Fort was named for, the Job Prickett House is a perfectly preserved look at the vastly changing world just a few generations later.
-Learn more about the lifestyles of the family, as you browse the historic home, including original art and antiques.
+Just a short stroll from the Colonial fort and built by the great-grandson of the Captain the original Fort was named for, the Job Prickett House is a perfectly preserved look at the vastly changing world just a few generations later.
+Learn more about the family's lifestyles as you browse the historic home, including original art and antiques.

-If you’re looking for the perfect holiday gift, seek all the way back through the ages.
-Prickett’s Fort’s Annual 18th Century Christmas Market has an array of Colonial crafts, decor and wares from the old-fashioned era.
+If you're looking for the perfect holiday gift, seek it back through the ages.
+Prickett's Fort's Annual 18th Century Christmas Market has an array of Colonial crafts, decor, and wares from the old-fashioned era.

 The Civil War (Marion County)